 So do yourself a solid, and find some real ways to get better sleep.

-As you’ve probably discovered during your clear skin journey, all products are NOT created equal.
-And, in fact, some skincare may be making your breakouts worse, not better!
+As you’ve probably discovered during your journey, all products are NOT created equal.
+And some skincare may be making your breakouts worse, not better!

 - Sodium lauryl sulfate

 Occlusives: Occlusives are heavy moisturizers that don’t pair well with oily, acne-prone skin.
 Designed for drier complexions, occlusive products smother your skin with extra oils and sit on top of your skin in a thick, airless barrier.
 And for acne sufferers, additional oil + an oxygen-free environment = bacteria paradise.
 Beware of occlusives such as :